dominicrodger/django-board/README.md

 # django-board

 A pluggable Django app for managing board members of an organisation.
-Board members have titles, mini-biographies (which can be edited using TinyMCE), and photos.
+Board members have titles, mini-biographies, and photos.

 You can install this directly from GitHub with pip: